-438 - Capital requirements Article Explanation 438 (a) - Summary of the institution's approach to assessing the adequacy of its internal capital to support current and future activities Within Van Lanschot Kempen, Group Risk Management (GRM) is responsible for monitoring risk and assessing capital adequacy.
+Article Explanation 438 (a) - Summary of the institution's approach to assessing the adequacy of its internal capital to support current and future activities Within Van Lanschot Kempen, Risk Management is responsible for monitoring risk and assessing capital adequacy.
 For this purpose, GRM conducts an annual ICAAP process and monitors the capital position on a monthly basis.
-438 (b) - Upon demand from the relevant competent authority, the result of the institution's internal capital adequacy assessment process Van Lanschot Kempen submitted its Internal Capital Adequacy Assessment Process (ICAAP) document to DNB based on the figures as at 31/12/2018.
-Based on this ICAAP, DNB set the Common Equity Tier 1 requirement for Van Lanschot Kempen at 9.4%.
-438 (c) - Capital requirement for exposures measured under the standardised approach This information is contained in Tables 5 and 6 of the Pillar 3 appendix.
-438 (d) - Capital requirement for exposures measured under the internal ratings based approach This information is contained in Tables 5 and 6 of the Pillar 3 appendix.
-438 (e) - Capital requirement for exposures bearing market risk Please refer to Table 3.3 in the annual report for an overview of the capital requirements for market risk.
-438 (f) - Capital requirement for operational risk This information is contained in Table 8 of the Pillar 3 appendix.
+438 (b) - Upon demand from the relevant competent authority, the result of the institution's internal capital adequacy assessment process Van Lanschot Kempen submitted its Internal Capital Adequacy Assessment Process (ICAAP) document to DNB based on the figures as at 31/12/2019.
+Based on this ICAAP, DNB set the Common Equity Tier 1 requirement for Van Lanschot Kempen at 7.8%.
+438 (c) - Capital requirement for exposures measured under the standardised approach This information is contained in Tables 3a and 3b of the Pillar 3 appendix.
+438 (d) - Capital requirement for exposures measured under the internal ratings based approach This information is contained in Tables 3a and 3b of the Pillar 3 appendix.
+438 (e) - Capital requirement for exposures bearing market risk Please refer to Table 3.3 in the section on risk management of the annual report for an overview of the capital requirements for market risk.
+438 (f) - Capital requirement for operational risk This information is contained in Table 5 of the Pillar 3 appendix.
 438 - Capital requirement for specialised lending (IRB approach) and the simple risk weight approach for equities We use the simple risk weight approach for equities.
-The capital requirement is disclosed in Table 7 of the Pillar 3 appendix.
+The capital requirement is disclosed in Table 4 of the Pillar 3 appendix.